tokjun/IGTLRepeater/README.md

 S->C, 1690476969.628399000, 0.000000000, LinearTransform_1, TRANSFORM, Matrix=(0.984808, 0, 0.173648, 0, 0, 1, 0, 0, -0.173648, 0, 0.984808, 0, 23.6354, 12
 ~~~~

 Each line represents one OpenIGTLink message transferred from either the server or the client and is formatted in the CVS format.
 The first column (`C->S` or `S->C`) indicates the direction of the message, either 'Client to Server (C->S)' or 'Server to Client (S->C)'.
-The numbers in the second and thrid columns are the time stamps based on the system clock and the message header, respectively.
-The strings in the forth and fifth columns are the message name and the message type, respcetively.
+The numbers in the second and third columns are the time stamps based on the system clock and the message header, respectively.
+The strings in the fourth and fifth columns are the message name and the message type, respectively.
 The rest of the line shows the content of the message, and the format depends on the message type.

 ## Blocking messages